kirilkirkov/Ecommerce-CodeIgniter-Bootstrap/README.md

 24. Highcharts statistics for orders
 25. Discount codes
 26. Available on English, Greek, Bulgarian
-27. Resposive public pages, responsive administration, responsive vendor pages
+27. Responsive public pages, responsive administration, responsive vendor pages
+28. Advanced search with treeView categories
+29. Easy manage of products (new filed for every added language, subcategories are easy to manage)
+30. Advanced sorting and order products
-28. etc.
+31. etc.

 ## Easy installation in 3 steps
 1. Import database.sql to your mysql